4×4 Tour with Berber Desert Camp

-Please contact us for a tailor-made price quotation for desert tours in Morocco.
+Please contact us for a tailor-made price quotation.

-For further images of the Sahara desert – please click here.
+For further images of the Morocco desert camping safari, please click here.

 Marrakech to Ait Ben Haddou

-Drive from Marrakech towards the UNESCO Site of Ait Ben Haddou.
-Gaining altitude after leaving the plain of Marrakech, eventually traverse the High Atlas Mountains via the Tichka Pass (at 2260m), offering some exhilarating driving via lush valleys and traditional pise villages.
-After the pass, take the route to Telouet (visit the Kasbah Glaoua there) and then follow the course of the beautiful Ounila Valley, in the foothills, to reach Ait Ben Haddou.
-Ait Ben Haddou is essentially a living museum, comprising numerous ksar (series of earth dwellings) and has been used as the backdrop in many international films.
-You will overnight close to Ait Ben Haddou in a Berber village, in a restored kasbah guest-house.
-We propose Kasbah Ellouze.
+Transfer from Marrakech by 4×4 vehicle with driver to Ouarzazate.
+Traverse the High Atlas Mountains via the highest main road pass in Morocco (at 2260m), offering some exhilarating driving via lush valleys and traditional Berber villages.
+Take the route to Telouet (for the Kasbah Glaoui) and then follow the course of the beautiful Ounila Valley to reach the UNESCO World Heritage Site of Ait Ben Haddou.
+Ait Ben Haddou is essentially a living museum, comprising a ksar and has been used as the backdrop in many international movies.
+A further 30mins from there, reach Ouarzazate and overnight in the palm grove there at kasbah guest-house (with breakfast & evening meal included).

 When to tour?

 Try to avoid the height of summer and depth of winter

 Temperatures not only in the Sahara but also in Marrakech, Ouarzazate & Anti-Atlas are in the 40s °C in summer.
 In winter (typically January) snow in the mountains can close the high passes at times, or lead to unexpected delays and route changes.
 The weather conditions in the desert are prone to change quickly and never predictable.
 However windy conditions in the desert are common, this is not the same as a sandstorm.